Ashwini Vaishnaw takes charge as Minister of Railways | Education

 He will also hold two other important portfolios of Communications and Electronics and Information Technology.

-''Excellent work has been done in the Railways over the past 67 years.
-I am here to take the vision of Prime Minister Narendra Modi forward,'' Vaishnav said while taking the charge.
+''Excellent work has been done in the railways over the past 67 years.
+I am here to take the vision of Prime Minister Narendra Modi forward,'' Vaishnaw said while taking the charge.

 The newly appointed minister later took to Twitter to express his gratitude to the PM.